JoaoArturCosta/ledgerly/README.md

 ## Introduction

-Welcome to Ledgerly, where we're ushering in a new era of financial management.
-Leveraging cutting-edge AI, Ledgerly redefines how you track, analyze, and optimize your finances, ensuring smarter, more secure financial decisions.
+Welcome to Kleero, where we're ushering in a new era of financial management.
+Leveraging cutting-edge AI, Kleero redefines how you track, analyze, and optimize your finances, ensuring smarter, more secure financial decisions.

-With Ledgerly, gain unparalleled insights into your spending habits and financial patterns, empowering you to budget better and experience more.
-Trusted by the world's most innovative companies, Ledgerly is here to revolutionize your financial management experience.
+With Kleero, gain unparalleled insights into your spending habits and financial patterns, empowering you to budget better and experience more.
+Trusted by the world's most innovative companies, Kleero is here to revolutionize your financial management experience.

 ## What we are using

 Lets goooo - Next.js 14, Drizzle ORM, Planetscale, Clerk, Resend, React Email, Shadcn/ui, and Stripe.
 <br/>
-All seamlessly integrated with the Ledgerly to accelerate the development.
+All seamlessly integrated with the Kleero to accelerate the development.

 ## Directory Structure